davf02/home-automation/domoticz/huawei-sun2000-inverter/readme.md

 ![Alt text](accumulated_power_hardware.png)

-You should have to hardware of type "Modbus Read/Write Plugins for Domoticz" at the end.
+You should have two hardware of type "Modbus Read/Write Plugins for Domoticz" at the end.

 ## Domoticz devices
 Two devices should be available in device list.
 You can rename it at your convenience like me: